Download a PDF of the Summarized Course Schedule (calendar only):

 Washington state law requires that UW develop a policy for accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
 The UW’s policy, including more information about how to request an accommodation, is available at Religious Accommodations Policy (https://registrar.washington.edu/staffandfaculty/religious-accommodations-policy/ ).
 Accommodations must be requested within the first two weeks of this course using the Religious Accommodations Request form (https://registrar.washington.edu/students/religious-accommodations-request/ ).

-- Participate in ALL available sessions, pay close attention, and take notes – learning is not a passive process.
+- Participate in ALL available sessions, pay close attention, and take notes as though it were a regular in-person session.

 - Make daily, weekly, and quarterly learning plans and follow those plans.